AgileMantis/random_fu/README.md

 Random_fu
 =========

 A Ruby gem to add random capability.
 Currently, only for Strings.
+Tested with ruby 1.9.2 and RSpec 2.10

 DO NOT USE for generating any data related to security!!!
 ---------------------------------------------------------